deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 .. raw:: latex

    \end{center}
-   \caption{SQLFeatureStore: Table-driven vs. Schema-driven-mode}
+   \caption{SQLFeatureStore: Table-driven vs. schema-driven-mode}
    \end{table}

 .. hint::
-  If you want to map an existing GML application schema (e.g. INSPIRE Addresses, GeoSciML, CityGML, XPlanung, AAA) always use schema-driven mode.
+  If you want to map an existing GML application schema (e.g. INSPIRE Data Themes, GeoSciML, CityGML, XPlanung, AAA) always use schema-driven mode.
 Otherwise, try if table-driven meets your mapping requirements.
 If your table structures turn out to be too complex to be usable with table-driven mode, you will need to create a matching GML application schema manually and use schema-driven mode.

 ------------------------------------
 SQL feature store: Table-driven mode